 - flu-like symptoms of fever, headache and weakness

 - pain in the area of the liver, on the right side of the body beneath the lower ribs

 - muscle pain

-Malaria symptoms usually appear 6 to 30 days after infection, but they may appear up to 12 months later.
+Malaria symptoms usually appear six to 30 days after a person becomes infected, but they may appear up to 12 months later.

 - extreme weakness